Background Dancer Career Info

-Background dancers perform choreographed dance moves in supporting roles for shows, such as theater productions, musical concerts and music videos.
-According to the U.S. Bureau of Labor Statistics (BLS), the majority of dancers begin their training prior to age 18, and some start as early as five (www.bls.gov).
+The first step to becoming a professional background dancer is to complete dance training.
+According to the U.S. Bureau of Labor Statistics, the majority of dancers begin their training prior to age 18, and some start as early as five.
 Most dancers obtain formal training from instructors at dance classes or workshops.
 Some may choose to focus on one dance style, such as ballet.
-Others may receive formal dance training in multiple styles, including modern, jazz, ethnic, hip-hop or other period dancing styles.
+Others may receive formal dance training in multiple styles, including modern, jazz, ethnic, hip-hop, or other period dancing styles.

-Step 2: Improve Other Performance Skills
+Improve Performance Skills

 Most dancers get hired or accepted into programs by auditioning.
 The audition process varies significantly, and many organizations post audition information and requirements on their business websites.
 Some organizations may ask dancers to submit a dance audition recording, but most prefer to have dancers audition in person.
 Part of the audition may include a formal interview.
 Dancers may also have to submit current résumés.

 The main part of the audition usually includes performance of a dance routine.
 Many auditions require applicants to dance in certain styles.
 Candidates may have to dance individually or with others during the audition.
 Some auditions require that applicants create and perform original choreography to specific types of music.

-Step 4: Consider Earning a Degree
+Consider a Degree